puckzxz/NotAnotherAnimeTheme/README.md

 ## Acknowledgements
 * Thanks to [appu1232](https://github.com/appu1232/) for fixing the issue with DM's
 * Thanks to [V-X](https://github.com/ImVexed) for making the readme significantly better
+* Thanks to [Qu4k3](https://github.com/Qu4k3) for fixing a lot and helping with the recode
 ## Images of variations
 #### Single Column Server List
 ![NotAnotherAnimeThemeSCSL](https://i.imgur.com/HStMvDg.jpg)